 There are many different kinds of popcorn.
-While they may taste nice, you should avoid flavored popcorns.
+While they may taste nice, you should avoid flavored popcorn.
 You can have them.
 Your chickens shouldn’t.

-Flavored popcorns have extra ingredients that are not healthy for your chickens.
+Flavored popcorn have extra ingredients that are not healthy for your chickens.
 For one, salted popcorns have more salt.
 On the other hand, sweetened popcorns have more sugar.

 Technically, your chickens can have a few but note that it’s not healthy.
 We don’t suggest that you do, especially for the chicks.
 You might be a little more lenient with the adults, but we highly advise against giving them to the little ones.

 If you happen to chance upon some chocolate popcorn, then stay away from them!
 Chocolates are bad for your chickens.
 It is one of the treats you must never give them.